rmoglen/EnergyDevelopment_Policy/README.md

 # EnviroDev_Policy

 This repository contains work done in Fall 2020 for Environmental Development and Policy (LAW379M):
-+ ERCOT Aggregated Settlement Point Price (SPP) predicition for the years 2020-2040 accross all load zones except LCRA and Rayburn
++ ERCOT Aggregated Settlement Point Price (SPP) predicition for the years 2020-2040 accross all load zones

 ## Data
 Data Sources: